 How Do I Become a Travel Nurse?

-Have A PLAN!!
 Preparing for a travel nursing job doesn’t start once you’re an experienced nurse… It doesn’t start once you’ve graduated nursing school… it starts when you’re born!
 Are you good with stressful situations?
 Are you resourceful?
-Travel Nursing can present unique challenges and it takes a unique personality to handle them.
+Travel nursing can present unique challenges and it takes a unique personality to handle them.
 When working with a recruiter towards gaining a travel nursing job, you can be without guaranteed employment for a period of time.
-You can be offered a travel nursing job that starts the next week and need to work at compliance abruptly the next few days as well as finding a living space at the same time.
+You can be offered a travel nursing job that starts the next week and need to work on compliance abruptly the next few days as well as finding a living space at the same time.
 Contracts can shortened or in extreme situations cancelled.
 How would you react to any of these circumstances?
-Of course, you can never run into these situations and have gainful employment throughout but planning ahead is huge a part of making that possible.
+Of course, you could never run into these situations but being ready for any situation is a sure fire way to be a successful travel nurse.

 I’m Nate Shanklin and I was a Recruiter for Travel Nurses for over 3 years.
 I found there was an extreme lack of knowledge and transparency in the industry, so I took it upon myself to start Travel Nursing Report.
 A site where you can learn the details about travel nursing that commonly nurses are finding out as they go along and, more importantly, when it’s too late.
 My aim is to help all Travel Nurses gain an understanding of what to expect and how to maximize their career.